MENTAL TRAINING FOR ATHLETES

 Mental factors such as self-belief, confidence, focus, resilience, and motivation are crucial to athletic performance.
 Mental training for athletes gives them strategies and mental exercises to work on these qualities and to build them proactively, so that they are able to grow as an athlete and to face any challenges in competition.

-Mental training is important, because what will separate the good from the great athletes at the elite level, will be their ability to prepare and endure mentally and to be able to execute well under pressure.
+Mental training is important, because what will separate good from great athletes at the elite level, will be their ability to prepare and endure mentally, and to be able to execute well under the pressure of competition.

 There are many different forms and techniques of mental training.